High school students

 DEC-BAC agreements and academic bridges

-DEC-BAC agreements and academic bridges are agreements between UL and collegial institutions that allow students to shorten the length of study.
-Through these agreements, UL recognizes students’ college education so they can skip the equivalent courses in the bachelor’s degree.
+DEC-BAC agreements and academic bridges are agreements between ULaval and collegial institutions that allow students to shorten the length of study.
+Through these agreements, ULaval recognizes students’ college education so they can skip the equivalent courses in the bachelor’s degree.
 This may mean they can complete a bachelor’s degree in two years instead of three.

 DEC-BAC agreements and bridges are only possible for comparable programs.
 For example, a technical diploma in social services does not qualify for a DEC-BAC agreement in nursing because the programs are not similar enough.